sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 In order to standardize css classes for an active router link, in each component you should now use `sbb-active` class for `routerLinkActive`-attribute.
-See also specific comments in components sections below.
+See also specific comments in component sections below.

 ### Secondary Entrypoints